AXPZ20 KNHC 230253

 strong convection is within 240 nm across the SW semicircle of

 the low.
 This system is forecast to move slowly westward to west-

 northwestward at 10 kt or less through early next week, and will

 gradually strengthen.
 See the latest NHC forecast/advisory under

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-11N131W.
-Scattered moderate isolated strong convection is
+to 08N140W.
+Scattered moderate isolated strong convection was

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...